 Be sure to pre-test any equipment that will be used during your video interview.
 That includes your camera and microphone.
 Make sure to disable any updates from running that might slow down your computer (or device).
 Good internet is essential, so if you don’t have a stable connection, make sure you do the interview somewhere that has.
 Ensure your laptop is fully charged and ready to use.

-Wear exactly what you would to a face-to-face interview, that means smart and professional clothing.
+Wear exactly what you would to a face-to-face interview, which means smart and professional clothing.
 The camera will be on your face but prepare for any scenario where you might have to stand up.
 A blazer and smart shirt Paired with a nice pair of Hawaiian shorts might not be the best way to impress!

 It’s not difficult to find a plain wall somewhere in your house, so when your video is on, think about what is visible to your interviewer.
 If you can, it’s best to sit at a desk with a clean background behind you.
 Good lighting is a benefit, if you can sit with the light shining on your face rather than behind you, this is best.
 If possible, angle your camera to eye level.